 First, Martin’s teams work across multiple bays across the Big Island, diving down to the seafloor to take thousands of photos.
 Next, they deploy structure-from-motion analysis technology, which puts together thousands of photos of corals from different angles to reconstruct the reefs into a composite 3D image.

-For example, in just one circular 12-meter-diameter plot, up to ten different species of coral may coexist, with each responding to warming ocean temperatures in a uniquely observable way.
-By documenting corals in their before, during and after bleaching, Martin and her team will have a record of coral resilience throughout the 2019 marine heatwave event.
+For example, in just one circular 12-meter-diameter plot, up to 10 different species of coral may coexist, with each responding to warming ocean temperatures in a uniquely observable way.
+By documenting corals before, during and after bleaching, Martin and her team will have a record of coral resilience throughout the 2019 marine heat wave event.